Dear Concerned about Returns,

 Personally, I never even thought about the concept of Return Policies until relatively recently since I only sold work through galleries.
 In those situations, the Return Policy is determined by the gallery and represents the relationship the gallery has with the client.
 It is rarely an issue discussed between the artist and the gallery.

 Your first consideration should be to look at your state law about Return Policies.
 Thank goodness for the internet.
-Tonight I just typed in - Return Policy in the California - and the results for this search were easily found.
+Tonight I just typed in - Return Policy in California - and the results for this search were easily found.
 Here is the link in case you live in California.

 The most challenging issue about developing your own Return Policy is developing a policy that is considered reasonable by the client, encourages purchases, and is relatively easy for the artist to implement.